8 Essential Tips to Secure Assets of Aging Parents

 Because while rules from state to state may vary, when a person enters a nursing home using Medicare or Medicaid, any of their assets, like their home, will be subject to seizure by Medicare or Medicaid, even if a will is in place which grants the asset to someone else.

-Further, Medicare or Medicaid will look back over the spending for a number of years before entry into the nursing
+Further, Medicare or Medicaid will look back over the spending for a number of years before entry into the nursing home, and may deny payments based on a variety of factors.

 For these reasons, there is no substitute for sitting down with a competent, experienced lawyer in this area to discuss the options to protect those assets or keep them in the family if legally possible.